gonzaloburga-cs/Library-Management-System/design_doc.md

 #### 1. Frontend
 - Website used by students and librarians
 - Allows catalog search, borrowing/returning books, and reserving unavailable books
+- Communicates with the backend via API calls

 #### 2. Backend
 - Handles application logic and communicates with the database
 - Processes returns, reservations, and notifications
+- Implements API endpoints consumed by the frontend and Postman

 #### 3. Database
 - Stores books, users, loans, and reservations
 - Ensures data is correct and up to date
+- SupaBase is used as a backend database for authentication, storage, and live updates

+#### 4. External Systems
+- Postman: Test client for API verification
+- Email service for sending overdue notifications

 ---